ThatGoogolGuy/Googl-1.0/README.md

-# Googl-1.0
+Googl 1.0 :)

-First version of a chatbot I made, you can teach it stuff :)
+this version is based of the chatbot from @Indently, go check him out on youtube!